How can social casino affiliates create landing pages for paid traffic?

 Performance optimisation and testing framework

-Run A/B tests that change a single variable at a time and calculate minimum sample sizes before concluding.
-Use sequential testing and avoid stopping tests early on headline results.
+Run A/B tests that change a single variable at a time and calculate minimum sample sizes before drawing conclusions.
+Avoid stopping tests early because of short-lived spikes.
 After establishing reliable A/B wins, consider multivariate approaches for incremental gains.
-Track both short-term conversions and downstream funnel quality to ensure optimizations don’t harm long-term partner value.
+Track both short-term conversions and downstream funnel quality to ensure optimizations do not harm long-term partner value.

-- Key metrics to monitor: click-through rate (CTR), conversion rate (CR), cost per conversion (CPC/CPL), bounce rate
+- Key metrics to monitor: click-through rate (CTR), conversion rate (CR), cost per click (CPC), cost per lead or acquisition (CPL/CPA), and bounce rate

-- Design A/B tests focusing on one variable at a time (headline, CTA, hero image)
+- Design A/B tests focusing on one variable at a time, such as headline, CTA, or hero image

 - Use sequential testing and minimum sample size guidelines to avoid premature conclusions